 If your project tracking takes place on a whiteboard or post-it notes in the office, you’ll need to move to project management tools to bring your task planning and tracking online.
 At SmartrMail we use Clubhouse.
 It’s a lightning-fast tool that grows with your business and can be used across different teams like engineering and marketing.
 Depending on the size of your team and needs different solutions might be better fits, but some of the most popular include Basecamp, Trello, Asana and Jira.

-Moving to working remotely, you’ll find having detailed written processes is more important than ever.
+Moving to working remotely, you’ll find having detailed written processes is more important than ever, especially when it comes to recruiting new team members and that’s where AI recruitment software can be incredibly helpful.
 If your team is in different timezones this will only be compounded, but even in the same timezone, you’ll find it’s hard to have the quick conversations that you usually have in an office, especially for new team members.
 Tools like Notion make it dead easy for team members to quickly document processes in a neat and beautiful editing experience and share it across your team.

 In addition, if your team has to work with independent contractors or freelancers, consider using a freelance management system to optimize operational effectiveness.